-The TrustFactory operational processes deal with the business continuity for all TrustFactory CAs after a disaster, such as natural disasters, system outages, security incidents and compromise.
-A disaster recovery hot-standby site is in place to provide for timely recovery of CA services in the event of a system outage or disaster and provide continuity of operations.
+The TrustFactory operational processes must address business continuity for all TrustFactory CAs after a disaster, such as natural disasters, system outages, security incidents and compromise.
+A disaster recovery hot-standby site must be in place to provide for timely recovery of CA services in the event of a system outage or disaster and provide continuity of operations.